 A 1999 Hanover graduate, Kennedy has earned widespread praise for her first novel, “Tornado Weather.”
 The book, published in 2017, received a positive review in The New York Times and was included on a list of recommended reads in The Oprah Magazine.
-In addition, the work was among five finalists for the Mystery Writers of America’s 2018 Edgar Award for best first novel and she is a finalist for the 2018 Eugene & Marilyn Glick Indiana Authors Award for the Hoosier State’s top emerging author.
+In addition, she was recipient of the 2018 Eugene & Marilyn Glick Indiana Authors Award for the Hoosier State’s top emerging author and was among five finalists for the Mystery Writers of America’s 2018 Edgar Award for best first novel.

 Kennedy will speak Thursday, Oct.
 25, at 7 p.m. in Classic Hall, room 102.
 The event is open to the public, free of charge.
 A meet-and-greet will follow the presentation.

 A native of Fort Wayne, Ind., Kennedy holds a master’s degree in fiction writing and English literature from Miami University and is also a graduate of the Iowa Writers’ Workshop.
 Her writing has appeared in Salon, Sou’wester, Third Coast Magazine and The North American Review.

 She currently lives in Forest Grove, Ore.